-(C15.4) What actions has your organization taken in the reporting year to progress your biodiversity-related commitments?
+(C15.5) What actions has your organization taken in the reporting year to progress your biodiversity-related commitments?

 Have you taken any actions in the reporting period to progress your biodiversity-related commitments?
-Type of action taken to progress biodiversity- related commitments Rov Yes, we are taking actions to progress our Land/water protection 1 biodiversity-related commitments Land/water management Education & awareness Law & policy
+Type of action taken to progress biodiversity- related commitments Row 1 Yes, we are taking actions to progress our biodiversity-related commitments Land/water protection Land/water management Education & awareness Livelihood, economic & other incentives

-(C15.5) Does your organization use biodiversity indicators to monitor performance across its activities?
+(C15.6) Does your organization use biodiversity indicators to monitor performance across its activities?

 Does your organization use indicators to monitor biodiversity performance?
-Indicators used to monitor biodiversity performance Row No, we do not use indicators, but plan to within the Other, please specify 1 next two years monitoring with experts who prepares reports commitment s Impacts on biodiversity Biodiversity strategy U 1 Other, please specify sustainabilit y policy Content of biodiversity- related policies or commitment s We committed; • Developing business models compatible with nature for the protection of biodiversity. https://www.akenerji.com.tr/Dosya/Dokuman/sustainability%20policy.pdf
+Indicators used to monitor biodiversity performance Row No, we do not use indicators, but plan to within the Other, please specify 1 next two years monitoring with experts who prepares reports

-(C15.6) Have you published information about your organization's response to biodiversity-related issues for this reporting year in places other than in your CDP response?
+(C15.7) Have you published information about your organization's response to biodiversity-related issues for this reporting year in places other than in your CDP response?
 If so, please attach the publication(s).

-Report type Content elements Attach the document and indicate where in the document the relevant biodiversity information is located In mainstream financial reports Content of biodiversity-related We share our climate change, biodiversity and GHG emissions performance with our stakeholders by Financial Report. policies or https://www.akenerji.com.tr/Dosya/Dokuman/Akenerji%20AR.PDF
+Report type Content elements Attach the document and indicate where in the document the relevant biodiversity information is located Other, please specify Integrated Annual Report Content of biodiversity- related policies or commitments Impacts on biodiversity We share our climate change, biodiversity and GHG emissions performance with our stakeholders by Integrated Annual Report

+1Akenerji_Integrated_2022_20.02.pdf